minima-global/minidocs/docs/runanode/selectplatform/windows.md

 ### Start a new Minima node using Docker

-1. Download and run the Docker installer [here](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=header)
+1. Download and run the Windows installer from the official [Docker website](https://www.docker.com/)

 If prompted, use the following options: